 Shortly after meal service is where everything went down hill.
 Not to say it was bad food because we don’t know yet if it was food poisoning and while it was chicken on the flight it could have been other food we had eaten.

-Last off the plane, last in to immigration, I got changed in the toilets as I was wearing PJs and TW took that time to change out of his vomit covered shirt.
+Finally, he appears.
+We are now, by some distance, last off the plane, last into immigration, I got changed in the toilets as I was wearing PJs and Triston took that time to change out of his vomit covered shirt.
 He vomited in the toilets for good measure.

 Immigration wasn’t too bad because the lines were down by the time we were ready to go through.
 Our bags were out and off to the side of the baggage belt because they were getting it ready to be set as unclaimed/lost luggage.
 Our customs screening was also quick and simple – no lines.